heftapp/graphql_codegen/packages/graphql_codegen/README.md

 ## Using fragments

 Fragments are a great tool to re-use queries throughout your app.
-These are used to create "interfaces" which'll allow you to easily parse your data around.
+These are used to create "interfaces" which allow you to easily parse your data around.
 Given the schema above and the query

 ```graphql
 # parents_and_children.graphql